Cellar Spiders Identification Guide

 The family Pholcidae includes several species commonly found in homes:

-• Long-bodied Cellar Spider (Pholcus phalangioides) - The most common introduced species, found nationwide in buildings
+• Long-bodied Cellar Spider (Pholcus phalangioides) is the most common species.
+It is found in buildings across North America.

-• Short-bodied Cellar Spider (Spermophora senoculata) - Smaller with a more rounded abdomen
+• Short-bodied Cellar Spider (Spermophora senoculata) is smaller with a more rounded body.

-• Marbled Cellar Spider (Holocnemus pluchei) - Found primarily in western states
+• Marbled Cellar Spider (Holocnemus pluchei) is found mainly in western states.

 Cellar Spider Behavior and Biology